 The sad thing is that the R6X concept was eminently saleable.
 The only thing that stopped the 1990 Metro/100 enjoying a longer and more successful lifespan was the styling, which was badly compromised by the fact that it looked like a facelift of a 1980 car.

 Not the desired result

 In fact, the R6 was much more than that – it’s just that many buyers were unaware of the fact.
 Given that original styling scheme, it would have undoubtedly been a much greater success.
 Certainly, it wouldn’t have needed a facelift so soon after its launch.

-Even the models and prototypes did not even survive.
+Unfortunately, not even the models and prototypes survived.
 According to Saddington, ‘the original clay, fibreglass, and the ‘Coggi-car’ all languished in our store at Canley until we moved to Gaydon in 1995.
 At that point only the runner was given to Heritage.
 As far as I know the vehicle has now been destroyed (I was given the chassis plates as a memento).’
 How sad…